ioantsep/weather-pipeline/README.md

 ## Dataset Information:

+**Dataset Information:**
+- Stands for Next Generation Weather Radar
+- Network of 160 high-resolution Doppler radar sites that detects precipitation and atmospheric movement
+- Historical archives from June 1991 to present
+- Real-time streaming (5 minute intervals from each site)
+- Both streams are available on aws S3 buckets
+- Enables Storm Prediction
+- Study of weather's impact on various sectors

 **Build, provision and deploy the project on GCP** -1.Sign-in to Google Cloud Platform console and create a new project called --> "iotpipeline".